Best ways to clean Gibson Fretboards

 But despite its many benefits, this wood is at risk of extinction.
 This is because of its low supply and high demand, which leads to over-harvesting.

 The extinction of this valuable species is a critical sustainability issue, as 60,000-80,000 wood carvers in Africa make their living from it.
-The slow growth of ebony trees also means that they don’t grow enough to meet the demand.
+The slow growth of ebony trees also means they don’t grow enough to meet the demand.

 Baked Maple